-If the vehicle does not start with the other transmitter or when the transmitter is in the transmitter pocket, your vehicle needs service.
-See your dealer who can service the theft-deterrent system and have a new transmitter programmed to the vehicle.
+If the ignition modes will not change with the other transmitter, your vehicle needs service.
+If the ignition does change modes, the first transmitter may be faulty.
+See your dealer who can service the theft-deterrent system and have a new RKE transmitter programmed to the vehicle.